Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Exploring possible confounding variables in analysis

 The other interesting pattern in Table~\ref{tab:skipped_robots} is that some bots check \rbts under some conditions but not others (e.g. DuckDuckBot, Bytespider).
 This raises the question of whether some bots simply check \rbts infrequently.
 The standard set forth by Google (which other bots often follow) is that bots should check \rbts every 24 hours~\cite{google_rbts} but some bots may not follow this.
 Knowing which bots check \rbts less frequently on average could help web hosts determine how long they should expect to wait before bots adjust behavior based on their deployed \rbts and/or know if changing the \rbts file is the right approach for deterring a particular bot.

-\para{Methodology.} To understand the frequency with which bots check \rbts, we first find additional sites in our dataset for which \rbts were deployed with meaningful restrictions and were publicly available.
+\para{Methodology.} To understand the frequency with which bots check \rbts, we first find additional sites in our dataset for which \rbts were deployed with meaningful restrictions (e.g. contained at least one directive designed to change bot behavior) and were publicly available.
 Three out of the $36$ total sites had \rbts that met this criteria.
 All three files were identical and implemented simple restrictions on \texttt{/404} and $\texttt{/secure}$ endpoints on their respective sites.
 Through dataset inspection, we found that all bots respected these restrictions.

 To then analyze the frequency with which bots checked these files, we segmented the access logs for each bot into variable length time windows (12hrs, 24hrs, 48hrs, 72hrs, 168hrs) starting from when the bot first accessed any of these \rbts files.
 For each time window length, we then counted the number of windows in which the bot accessed \rbts throughout our 40 day dataset.
 We report a bot as ``complying'' with a particular time window access length if every time window of that length in the dataset contains a \rbts access.
 Using the variable length time windows allows us to see the bounds on \rbts frequency\textemdash do bots access it every $12$ hours?
 Every $24$?
 Every $168$?